Updated July 17, 2023

-In the case of property insurance contracts, the term coinsurance refers to the level of insurance cover that a property owner must take on the property to be eligible for claims.
+In property insurance contracts, the term coinsurance refers to the minimum level of insurance coverage that a property owner must have to be eligible for claims.

 Formula for Coinsurance

 If you look at the formula, you can identify that the formula requires the insured to meet the deductible cost.
-Then the remaining portion of the claim is divided between the insured and the insurer in the agreed ratio.
+The insured and the insurer divide the remaining portion of the claim in the agreed ratio.

 Examples of Coinsurance

 Consider an example wherein a health insurance contract provides coinsurance in the ratio of 80/20.
-Further, the deductible is $1,000, and the out-of-pocket maximum is decided at $6,000.
-Suppose the insured needs to cover medical costs amounting to $5,000 on surgery, and the insured hasn’t incurred any medical costs yet.
+The insurance company has set the deductible at $1,000 and determined the out-of-pocket maximum to be $6,000.
+Suppose the insured needs to cover medical costs of $5,000 on surgery, and the insured hasn’t incurred any medical costs yet.

 In this case, the amount to be borne by the insurer and the insured is calculated below: